Restoring Functional Movement Patterns

 NCBPTE approval by virtue of approval by The New York State Education Department, Office of the Professions, State Board for Physical Therapy licensure board or state APTA chapter Approval good through 8/31/2018.

-This program has been approved for 6 CEU by the Ohio Physical Therapy Association for Physical Therapists and Physical Therapy Assistants (Approval #).
+This program has been submitted for 6 CEU(s) to the Ohio Physical Therapy Association for Physical Therapists and Physical Therapy Assistants.

 This program has been approved by the Board of Medical Licensure & Supervision State of Oklahoma for 6 hour(s) for Physical Therapists.